Aflaj Irrigation Systems of Oman: Types and maintenance

-Bombing during the Jebel Akhdar War
+Bombing during the 1950s Jebel Akhdar War

-Declassified information by the British National Archives later revealed that the British government deliberately destroyed the Aflaj Irrigation systems and crops by air strikes during the Jebel Akhdar War in order to prevent locals in the interior of Oman from gathering crops and denying them access to water supplies.
+Declassified information by the British National Archives later revealed that the British government deliberately destroyed the Aflaj Irrigation systems and crops by air strikes during the Jebel Akhdar War of the late 1950s in order to prevent locals in the interior of Oman from gathering crops and having access to water supplies.
 Wadi Beni Habib and the water channel at Semail were among the water supplies that were deliberately damaged.
 Air strikes on Saiq and Sharaijah rendered cultivation in the areas "hazardous".
 Furthermore, these documents reveal that the British Foreign Secretary gave the approval on 4 August 1957 to carry out air strikes without prior warning to the locals residing in the interior of Oman.
 The ban on visas for the press by the sultan and the ability of the British government to carry out air strikes discreetly using Masirah Airfield helped in sustaining the military operations under low profile.